 - During the Workshop for the International Detection and Attribution Group (IDAG, January 2015) there was a brainstorming session in order to provide a list of necessary steps, supported by the community, as to how CLIVAR/GEWEX can support and coordinate detection and attribution and ensure the robustness of results.
 The topic further arose during the EUCLEIA meeting in July 2015 and it is expected that a report on the way forward will be produced.

 A large focus of the Climate Extremes Grand Challenge is to support and train the next generation of emerging leaders in the field.
 To that end, we have developed a series of summer schools focussing on the definition, observations, attribution and physical drivers of extremes in addition to providing the tools and networks to links to the statistics and impacts communities.

-- Nanjing, Fall 2019: Institute of Advanced Studies in Climate Extremes and Risk Management.
+- Nanjing, October 2019: Institute of Advanced Studies in Climate Extremes and Risk Management.
 This event aims at training the young leaders in extremes research and risk management, filling the bap in the flow of knowledge between climate research and disaster management communities by prompting active knowledge exchanges and integration across climate research and disaster risk reduction research communities.

 - Monte Verità, August 2015: Swiss International Summer School on Extremes.
 This summer school is a further activity to train future leaders in the field of extremes research.
 This summer school also specifically included an interface to impacts research with presentations and workshops by representatives of the impacts community (Red Cross and Red Crescent, SwissRe, MeteoSwiss)